sailfish009/openstructure/modules/mol/base/doc/editors.rst

 .. currentmodule:: ost.mol

-The structure, topology and connectivity of entities is edited via editors.
+The structure, topology and connectivity of :class:`entities <EntityHandle>` is edited via editors.
 This includes operations such as changing atom positions, connecting atoms with bonds as well as adding and removing chains, residues and atoms.
+There are two flavors of editors, one for the internal coordinate system (:class:`ICSEditor`) and one for the external coordinate system (:class:`XCSEditor`).

 Edit Modes
 --------------------------------------------------------------------------------